-You've probably seen worm castings at the garden center: tiny dark pellets in small bags, priced at $15β$25 per pound.
-Meanwhile, compost sits nearby at $40β$55 per cubic yard.
+You've probably seen worm castings at the garden center: tiny dark pellets in small bags, priced at $15-$25 per pound.
+Meanwhile, bulk compost from a local landscape supplier (Harbor Soils sells Mushroom Compost at $74.99/yard and Fish Compost at $113.99/yard) is dramatically cheaper per cubic yard.

 The comparison looks obvious: worm castings are absurdly expensive.
 But they're also incredibly nutrient-dense.
 So which should you use?

 The honest answer: It depends on your situation.
-For most gardeners, compost is the better value.
-But worm castings excel in specific applications where their nutrients matter most.
+For most gardeners, compost is the better value, especially for any project larger than a few raised beds.
+Worm castings excel in specific applications where their nutrient concentration matters most.

 What Are Worm Castings?